What is LEED Certification?

 Leadership in Energy and Environmental Design (LEED) is the most widely used green building rating system worldwide.
-LEED provides a framework for efficient, healthy, and cost-saving green buildings, and it’s available for all types of projects, including community, home, and building projects.
+LEED provides a framework for efficient, healthy, and cost-saving green buildings.
+LEED certification is also available for all types of projects, including community, home, and building projects.

-LEED buildings offer a multitude of benefits, from savings on energy, water, and other resources, to waste reduction and supporting human health.
+Buildings that earn LEED certification offer a multitude of benefits.
+These rang from savings on energy, water, and other resources, to waste reduction and supporting human health.
 Plus, commercial green buildings can attract tenants, and they’re more cost-effective to operate.

 But earning LEED certification is no simple task.
 It’s a complex process, one that must begin early in the design process.
 To ensure your odds of success, here are five common mistakes to avoid.

 When it comes to LEED certification, there’s no question: you’re going to need the help of a qualified architectural or engineering firm.
 This is not only to help with the design and engineering process, but also to help you prepare the complex calculations and data that must be submitted for certification.
 It’s worth your time to carefully evaluate the firms you’re considering and verify their credentials, because the wrong choice can cost you LEED certification.

 That’s not to say that there aren’t many qualified green building architects and engineers; there are plenty.
 But you must do the legwork to ensure that you choose a firm equipped to handle the complexities of ensuring your project meets all requirements for certification.